morrisonhim/HTTP-Log-Analysis-Using-Splunk/README.md

 # HTTP-Log-Analysis-Using-Splunk
 # Project Overview
-This project demonstrates a practical, hands-on approach to analyzing HTTP web server logs using Splunk.
-The objective was to ingest a pre-existing Apache access log, extract meaningful fields, identify suspicious or anomalous activity, and generate actionable security insights.
-The project simulates real-world log analysis scenarios such as detecting brute-force attempts, suspicious HTTP methods, error spikes, and malicious user agents.
+This project demonstrates a hands-on analysis of HTTP web server logs using Splunk to extract meaningful insights related to web traffic behavior, performance monitoring, and security detection.
+The analysis simulates real-world scenarios such as identifying suspicious IP activity, abnormal HTTP methods, error spikes, and potentially malicious user agents.
+The project emphasizes practical SIEM skills, log parsing, SPL querying, and security-oriented thinking.

 # Objectives
 - Ingest and index HTTP access logs into Splunk